Campus partnerships, services & other information

 Our Campus Service Partnerships

-Laundry rooms with coin/swipe card-operated washers and dryers are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
+Laundry rooms are located in Bishop Roberts, Bloomington Street, College Street, Hogate, Humbert, Lucy Rowland, Mason, and Senior Halls.
 Buildings in Rector Village with laundry facilities are: Chabraja, Leis, Montgomery, Reese and Warne Halls.
 Residents of Holmberg and Strasma Halls will have access to the laundry facilities on the first floor of Reese Hall.
-Students residing in some apartments and houses will have access to non-coin operated washers and dryers.
-Those without this access can opt to have access to laundry service in Reese Hall.
+Students residing in apartments and houses will have access to non-coin operated washers and dryers either within their unit or in Reese Hall.
 Each resident of a house or apartment with a washer and dryer will be charged $75 per semester for laundry use.
+Those without a washer and dryer will be charged $25 per semester for laundry use.
 DePauw University is not responsible for damages to or loss of clothes in the laundry rooms.
 Costs from damage done to the laundry facilities will be assessed to the residents of the appropriate group of students.
-Problems with the laundry rooms should be reported to the ID/One Card Office.
+For emergency repairs, please call Facilities Management at x4233.
+For non-emergency repairs, please submit a Maintenance Request (TMA) online by logging into E-services.

 Students are assigned a mailbox upon coming to DePauw.
 Lost mailbox combination can be retrieved by logging on to their individual E-Service account.
 Student mail does not get delivered to their specific living unit, but rather to their box in the Memorial Student Union Building.
 Student mailing addresses would look like this: